Servings: 12 Total time: 50 mins Difficulty: beginner

 Note

-• Storage : Lefse keeps well in a clean cloth to prevent it from drying out.
+• Storage : Lefse keeps well wrapped in a clean cloth to prevent it from drying out.
 You can also freeze them to eat later.

 Tags: Gluten-free Norwegian lefse, gluten-free bread, gluten-free crepe